Gingivitis results most often from inadequate brushing and flossing but may result from medical disorders or the use of

-Without adequate brushing, plaque remains along the gumline of the teeth.
+Without adequate brushing, plaque remains along the gumline and builds up between the gums and the teeth (gingivitis does not occur in places where teeth are missing).
 Plaque also accumulates in faulty fillings and around the teeth next to poorly cleaned partial dentures, bridges, and orthodontic appliances.
-When plaque stays on the teeth for more than 72 hours, it hardens into tartar (calculus), which cannot be completely removed by brushing and flossing.
+When plaque stays on the teeth for more than 72 hours, it can harden into tartar Overview of Tooth Disorders (calculus), which cannot be completely removed by brushing and flossing.

-Plaque irritates the gums and causes inflammation (gingivitis).
-The gums appear red rather than a healthy pink.
-They swell and become movable instead of being firm and tight against the teeth.
+Plaque irritates the gums and creates pockets between the teeth and gums.
+Bacteria living in these pockets may cause gingivitis as well as cavities Cavities Cavities are decayed areas in the teeth, the result of a process that gradually dissolves a tooth’s hard outer surface (enamel) and progresses toward the interior.
+(See also Overview of Tooth... read more in the roots of the teeth.
+The gums appear red and swollen and become movable instead of being firm and tight against the teeth.
 The gums may bleed easily, especially while brushing or eating.
 People usually do not have pain.